Click Here for the Rules

 12. Municipal/Government Programming

 Local government programming, features of government-at-work, or coverage of city or town-hosted events and meetings (but not elections, see category 8).
-New in 2017….both budget divisions may enter this category.
+Both budget divisions may enter this category.

 13. Music and Performance